ComputeCanada/magic_castle/docs/README.md

 - `profile::slurm::accounting::password`
 - `profile::slurm::base::munge_key`

-If you need to read or edit one of these values, use `eyaml edit` command on the `puppet` host, like this:
+To read or change the value of one of these keys, use `eyaml edit` command on the `puppet` host, like this:
 ```
 sudo /opt/puppetlabs/puppet/bin/eyaml edit \
   --pkcs7-private-key /etc/puppetlabs/puppet/eyaml/boot_private_key.pkcs7.pem \
   --pkcs7-public-key /etc/puppetlabs/puppet/eyaml/boot_public_key.pkcs7.pem \
   /etc/puppetlabs/code/environments/production/data/bootstrap.yaml
 ```

+It also possible to redefine the values of these keys by adding the key-value pair to the hieradata configuration file.
+Refer to section [4.13 hieradata](#413-hieradata-optional).
+User defined values take precedence over boot generated values in the Magic Castle Puppet data hierarchy.

 ## 11. Customize Magic Castle Terraform Files